Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 In actuality, all the major browsers try to keep up with the latest ECMAScript spec, currently ES June 2017, aka ES8.
 Chrome, Firefox, Safari support 95%+ of the latest ES8 features, and also some of their own extensions.
 Edge is a little behind, and IE even further.

-To test whether your JavaScript engine or browser has a new fancy feature, you have to check for it explicitly.
+To test whether your JavaScript engine or browser has a new fancy feature, you're best to check for it explicitly.
 One quick example - check if the "geolocation" feature is in the system.
 A note here: "navigator" persists in the Web world as an internal term for your browser, from the old Netscape Navigator.

 ```javascript
 if("geolocation" in navigator) { // use it }    // just check for the property we want, at the top-level